-2020 may not have been as great a year for movies as it was for TV shows or video games, but there was still a fairly strong showing in the world of cinema.
+2020 may not have been as great a year for movies as it was for TV shows or video games, but there was still a decent enough amount of solid content in the world of cinema.
 From hidden horrors to (literal) manhunts to harlequins, these past twelve months have given us more than a few unique and awesome motion pictures, and the following were the ones that stood out the most.

 Honorable Mention: The Invisible Man